-Washington Latin will pay 77.5% of the base plan premium for the employee and dependents.
+Washington Latin will pay up to 75% of the base plan premium for the employee and dependents.
 Year over year health premium increases paid by employees will be capped at 7.5%.

 403b retirement accounts with TIAA-CREF

 Washington Latin will match up to 4% of employee salary, per pay period, after six (6) months of employment.